 Knight Point State Park: Gate is open and access is plowed to maintenance shop area; Partial plowed parking for ice fishing and trail access.
-Port-a-let onsite.
+Bathroom open.

-Lake Carmi State Park: Gate is open and one bathroom opens early to accommodate walleye fishing; Plowed to boat launch area for ice fishing access.
+Lake Carmi State Park: Gate is open.
+Plowed to boat launch area for ice fishing access.
+Port-a-let onsite for ice fishing season.
 Campground access road is part of a VAST trail.

 Niquette Bay State Park: Gate is open.
 Entrance and parking lot plowed; Port-a-lets are provided in parking lot.